bitid/bitid/README.md

 *Bitcoin Authentication Open Protocol*

 Pure Bitcoin sites and applications shouldn’t have to rely on artificial identification such as usernames and passwords.
-BitID is an open protocol allowing simple and secure identification by a Bitcoin address, using a cryptographic signature challenge.
+BitID is an open protocol allowing simple and secure authentication by a Bitcoin address, using a cryptographic signature challenge.

+# Why ?

+When dealing with Bitcoin services, user has most of the time a wallet with at least one address.
+Using this wallet for authentication purpose has many benefits :
+- seamless registration / login experience
+- no need to remember password, added security
+- authentication by Bitcoin address, allowing service to know return address if needed
+- possibility of connecting with a decentralized identification system to populate registration fields (name, email ...)

+Of course, these benefits apply only for Bitcoin related services.
+It leverages the fact that users already have a wallet and already took all steps to protect/backup it.
+For mainstream services, other auth services such as OpenID, Facebook connect, etc are much more suited.

 # Acknowledgment

 Authenticating using a cryptographic challenge isn't a new idea and BitID doesn't claim to be an original approach.
+The goal is to propose common specifications and best practices as well as provide a seamless user experience.

 Discussion on [Reddit](http://www.reddit.com/r/Bitcoin/comments/1nkoju/bitcoin_core_dev_websites_do_not_need_passwords/) about a need to replace user/pwd authentication with a key-based signature.